 The Microsoft Digital IT Communications team using and supporting Viva Amplify includes Melissa Cafiero (left to right), Victoria Martinez, and Sarah Lundy.

-Victoria Martinez and Melissa Cafiero, both senior content program managers in Microsoft Digital, use Viva Engage and Viva Amplify to communicate about Microsoft 365 Copilot, which rolled out across the company earlier this calendar year.
-They started small last year, with a private preview of Copilot for a limited number of employees.
-They created a Viva Engage community to share news and updates among this limited group.
+Victoria Martinez and Melissa Cafiero, both senior content program managers in Microsoft Digital, use Viva Engage and Viva Amplify to communicate about our new Microsoft 365 Copilot features they want to share with our employees.

-“Now that Viva Amplify supports Viva Engage, we’re using it all the time for posting Copilot promotional materials, sending helpful tips and links to live trainings,” Martinez says.
+We use Viva Engage from within Viva Amplify all the time for posting Copilot promotional materials, sending helpful tips and links to live trainings,” Martinez says.

-This feature has been well received by communicators across the company.
+This feature, which is also available to external customers, has been well received by communicators across the company.

 “Viva Engage users were happy to add Amplify to their toolbox,” Crewdson says.
 “It’s been very successful.”